 3. Trying to get rich off borrowed money is risky business

 If you can’t tell already, I’m a bit of a risk-taker.
-After enjoying decent success day trading on a cryptocurrency exchange called Poloniex, I decided to give their margin trading option a try.
+After enjoying decent success by day-trading on a cryptocurrency exchange called Poloniex, I decided to give their margin trading option a try.

 This is when you borrow money from other users using the platform.
 They earn interest, and you get to trade with about three times the amount of coins you have on the exchange.